-Carolan joined the British Heart Foundation in October 2014.
-She leads the charity’s brand, social marketing, media and digital teams, helping to engage people in the life-saving work of the charity.
+She leads the charity’s brand, marketing, communications and digital teams, helping to engage people in the life saving work of the charity.
 She is also responsible for the charity’s policy development and national influencing work in all four countries of the UK.

-Prior to the BHF, she spent a decade as Director of Communications at Cancer Research UK where she led award-winning campaigns and helped secure significant public health measures such as smokefree workplaces.
+Prior to the BHF, she spent a decade as Director of Communications at Cancer Research UK where she led award-winning brand and social marketing campaigns and helped secure significant public health measures such as smokefree workplaces.

 She has also held communication roles at the Medical Research Council, Macmillan Cancer Support and Shelter.
-She is a Trustee at CharityComms and a member of the Science Media Centre, the Association of Medical Research Charities and Action on Smoking and Health (ASH).
+Her non-executive and advisory board experience includes roles at CharityComms, the Science Media Centre, the Association of Medical Research Charities and Action on Smoking and Health (ASH).

 She has been named the charity sector’s most influential communications professional by the PR Week Power Book and has received an Inspiring Communicator Award from CharityComms.

-Passionate about health and fitness, Carolan is looking forward to participating in the charity’s fundraising bike rides.
+Passionate about health and fitness, Carolan participates in the BHF’s fundraising bike rides, most recently in Dorset.